-Caution: Don't expose the management interface
+Caution: Do not expose the management interface to the Internet

-The above example is provided for informational purposes only.
+The above examples are provided for illustrative purposes only.
 It is never recommended to expose any management interface to any user on the Internet.

 Logging out from the Web Interface